 Diversification by Customer

-For the year ended December 31, 2023, no individual customer represented more than 3% of U.S. Media segment revenues.
+For the year ended December 31, 2024, no individual customer represented more than 2% of total Billboard and Transit revenues.
 Therefore, we do not consider detailed information about any individual customer to be meaningful.

 Diversification by Industry